Sinking of the Rainbow Warrior: Foreign relations

 The failure of Western leaders to condemn a violation of a friendly nation's sovereignty caused a great deal of change in New Zealand's foreign and defence policy.
 New Zealand distanced itself from the United States, a traditional ally, and built relationships with small South Pacific nations, while retaining excellent relations with Australia and, to a lesser extent, the United Kingdom.

 In June 1986, in a political deal with Prime Minister of New Zealand David Lange, presided over by United Nations Secretary-General Javier Pérez de Cuéllar, France agreed to pay NZ$13 million (US$6.5 million) to New Zealand and apologise, in return for which Alain Mafart and Dominique Prieur would be detained at the French military base on Hao Atoll for three years.
 However, the two agents had both returned to France by May 1988, after less than two years on the atoll.
-Mafart returned to Paris on 14 December 1987 for medical treatment, and was apparently freed after the treatment.
+Mafart returned to Paris on 14 December 1987 for medical treatment and was apparently freed after the treatment.
 He continued in the French Army and was promoted to colonel in 1993.
 Prieur returned to France on 6 May 1988 because she was pregnant, her husband having been allowed to join her on the atoll.
 She, too, was freed and later promoted.
 The removal of the agents from Hao without subsequent return was ruled to be in violation of the 1986 agreement.

-Following the breach of the arrangement, in 1990 the secretary-general awarded New Zealand another NZ$3.5 million (US$2 million), to establish the New Zealand / France Friendship Fund.
-Although France had formally apologised to the New Zealand Government in 1986, during a visit in April 1991 French Prime Minister Michel Rocard delivered a personal apology.
+Following the breach of the arrangement, in 1990 the UN secretary-general awarded New Zealand another NZ$3.5 million (US$2 million) to establish the New Zealand / France Friendship Fund.
+Although France had formally apologised to the New Zealand Government in 1986, during a visit in April 1991, French Prime Minister Michel Rocard delivered a personal apology.
 He said it was "to turn the page in the relationship and to say, if we had known each other better, this thing never would have happened".
 The Friendship Fund has provided contributions to a number of charity and public purposes.
 During a visit in 2016, French Prime Minister Manuel Valls reiterated that the incident had been "a serious error".

 Further investigations

-In 2005, French newspaper Le Monde released a report from 1986 which said that Admiral Pierre Lacoste, head of DGSE at the time, had "personally obtained approval to sink the ship from the late president François Mitterrand."
+In 2005, French newspaper Le Monde released a report from 1986, which said that Admiral Pierre Lacoste, head of DGSE at the time, had "personally obtained approval to sink the ship from the late president François Mitterrand."
 Soon after the publication, former Admiral Lacoste came forward and gave newspaper interviews about the situation, admitting that the death weighed on his conscience and saying that the aim of the operation had not been to kill.
 He acknowledged the existence of three teams: the yacht crew, reconnaissance and logistics (those successfully prosecuted), plus a two-man team that carried out the bombing.

-A 20th anniversary memorial edition of the 1986 book Eyes of Fire: The Last Voyage of the Rainbow Warrior by New Zealand author David Robie – who was aboard the bombed ship – was published in July 2005.
+A 20th anniversary memorial edition of the 1986 book Eyes of Fire: The Last Voyage of the Rainbow Warrior by New Zealand author David Robie—who was aboard the bombed ship—was published in July 2005.